 Some married couples also plan ahead and decide to create a bypass trust.
 A bypass trust is an irrevocable trust that allows married couples to avoid the estate tax on certain assets when one of the spouses passes away.
 Most often, these assets that the surviving spouse does not need to pay the estate tax on include IRAs or 401(k) proceeds.
 Because the trust is irrevocable, the spouses cannot touch the assets in the trust until the person has passed away—meaning, the funds are not accessible, and the trust cannot be reversed.
 Additionally, the surviving spouse does not technically own the funds in the bypass trust—but they are able to access the funds in the trust and use them as they wish.
 Some couples will name the surviving spouse to act as the trustee, while others will name another person to act as the trustee and oversee the asset management.

 Bypass trusts only work for those assets that the spouse who passed away owned separately.
 Assets jointly held will not be taxed until the second spouse has died.

 Because estate planning strategies vary depending on a person’s relationship status, individuals beginning the estate planning process—or who are curious if their current estate plan is as financially advantageous as possible—should reach out to a knowledgeable estate planning attorney right away.

 Contact a Houston Estate Planning Attorney

 If you or a loved one has questions about your estate plan, reach out to the experienced Houston estate planning attorneys at McCulloch & Miller, PLLC.
 Our knowledgeable attorneys have decades of experience creating estate plans, revising old estate plans, and advising couples on how to obtain the most advantageous tax situation possible.
 We know that estate taxes, IRAs, and 401(k)s can be complicated, so we are here to help.
-To speak with one of our attorneys and to schedule a free, initial consultation, give us a call today at 713-333-8900.
+To speak with one of our attorneys and to schedule a consultation, give us a call today at 713-333-8900.